tannazmo/Group-Project-10/README.md

 ### Content

 #### Selected topic
-Taking the most prescribed drug class, Statins,(Cholesterol lowering medications) leading to hospitatlization and death.
+Taking the most prescribed drug class, Statins (Cholesterol lowering medications), leading to hospitatlization and death.

 #### Reason why this topic was selected